-Ms Heather Thompson, Director, Age-Friendly Communities, Community Development Halton
+Heather Thompson, Community Development Halton, Canada

 At the beginning of the pandemic, older adults were deemed at high risk of death and illness due to COVID-19.
 The result left a number of older adults alone in their homes, requiring access to community services to survive, including fresh produce delivery services, like Food for Life.
 Food for Life (a food rescue organization) created a Senior’s Healthy Food package delivered to the door for those unable to access fresh food.
 Food for Life quickly recognized there was an opportunity to do more with both food and community resources.
 This led to a joint partnership with the Sheridan Centre for Elder Research and Community Development Halton to get a better understanding of the needs of isolated older adults.

 In order to understand client needs, we developed a survey to send to the existing older adult clients of Food for Life.
 This survey contained questions about demographics, nutritional risk (using the SCREEN-8 tool), functional health status, food security, satisfaction with the current package, unmet food needs, perceptions of COVID and socialization.
 Respondents had options of responding through a paper-based, online, or telephone surveys.

 After receiving and summarizing the survey results, we reviewed the data individually, and then as a larger team in two design sessions.
 During these sessions, we identified the major themes, emerging needs, and brainstormed how to address these needs, and systematically developed an approach to developing an “enhanced package” through a series of activities.